 Can high cholesterol cause eye problems?

-How do I know if I have high cholesterol-related eye symptoms?
+How do I know if I have cholesterol-related eye symptoms?

 Can eye symptoms from high cholesterol be reversed?